C15Agnolutto/Lab5_Agnolutto/README.md

 5) What changes are necessary to the PRISM datapath to add another instruction (SUBI, which would subtract an immediate value from the accumulator) to the instruction set?
-  5 bits would be needed, as opposed to the current 4, to store all the instructions.
+  The main change would be 5 bits would be needed, as opposed to the current 4, to store all the instructions.
+This would effect the ALU, the data bus, and the control bus.
+This would increase complexity when the commands NEG and ADDI can do the same function.
+It wouldn't be worth it.